sc-idevops/twitchwiki/whiskeyding0.md

 - began streaming around 2018
 - Became a Twitch Partner on 2019/9/18[^1]
   - Played Night in the Woods for his first partner stream[^2]
+- The intro videos with whiskey's voice mashed up to music was created by [The Rotten Editor](https://www.youtube.com/c/TheRottenEditor/) on Youtube.
+  - The original video was titled "Dingomata" and was released on youtube on 2021/7/27 and can be found [here](https://www.youtube.com/watch?v=yMbSiF-6FBs)
+  - Another video was released by The Rotten Editor on 2021/12/18 titled ["Dingo Shot"](https://www.youtube.com/watch?v=T7nDG-2yqYc)
+  - The original Dingomata was [remastered](https://www.youtube.com/watch?v=yMbSiF-6FBs) by the Rotten Editor and released on youtube on 2022/8/28

 ## In-Jokes
 - Whiskey uses extensive emotes from these sources, several of which are in-jokes for the stream.